WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 A condition may either be a pure condition, or conditions combined with logial operations.
 A pure condition can check if a `<Target>` (usually one of the `@Result<n>` values) matches another `<Target>` or a certain constant `<Value>`

-If a condition triggers there are two options:
+If a condition triggers there are three options:
 - Specify a certain `<Feedback>` that should be returned
 - Execute another `<Ability>` and return that ability's feedback
+- Use `<Target>` to return the feedback of one of the original abilities

 ----
 ----